cjratcliff/ml-compiled/docs/metrics.rst

 Precision @ k
 ________________

-The number of relevant documents returned in the top k results.
+The proportion of documents returned in the top k results which are relevant. ie the number of relevant documents divided by k.

 Regression
 -------------